microsoft/onnxruntime/docs/tutorials/web/performance-diagnosis.md

 See [API reference: env.wasm.numThreads](https://onnxruntime.ai/docs/api/js/interfaces/Env.WebAssemblyFlags.html#numThreads) for more details.

-### Enable SIMD

-Always enable SIMD if it's supported.
-SIMD (Single Instruction, Multiple Data) is a set of instructions that perform the same operation on multiple data points simultaneously.
-This can significantly improve the performance of your application.

-This feature is enabled by default in ONNX Runtime Web, unless you explicitly disable it by setting `ort.env.wasm.simd = false`.

-See [API reference: env.wasm.simd](https://onnxruntime.ai/docs/api/js/interfaces/Env.WebAssemblyFlags.html#simd) for more details.

 ### Prefer uint8 quantized models

 If you are using a quantized model, prefer uint8 quantized models.
 Avoid float16 models if possible, as float16 is not natively supported by CPU and it is going to be slow.